-• TTBH has 4 Mobile Crisis Outreach Teams (MCOTs) to provide community-based crisis screenings.
-Services are available 24 hours a day, 7 days a week.

-- 4. Does the LMHA/LBHA have a sub-contractor to provide MCOT services?
-If yes, please list the contractor: - No. - 5.
-Provide information on the type of follow up MCOT provides (phone calls, face to face visits, case management, skills training, etc.). - Crisis staff will provide on-going crisis services until the crisis is resolved or the individual is placed in a least restrictive clinically appropriate environment.
-Until crisis is resolved reassessment will occur at the following intervals: Emergent- Reassessment will occur every 8 hours.
+- TTBH has 4 Mobile Crisis Outreach Teams (MCOTs) to provide community-based crisis screenings.
+Services are available 24 hours a day, 7 days a week. - 4.
+Does the LMHA/LBHA have a sub-contractor to provide MCOT services?
+If yes, please list the contractor: - No - 5.
+Provide information on the type of follow up MCOT provides (phone calls, face to face visits, case management, skills training, etc.). - Client is placed in a least restrictive clinically appropriate environment until crisis is resolved.
+Reassessment will occur at the following intervals: Emergent- Reassessment will occur every 8 hours.
 Urgent- Reassessment will occur every 24 hours. - In the event that an individual is screened but not admitted to inpatient psychiatric services, the MCOT team will provide follow-up services up to 7 days to resolve the immediate crisis and prevent the need for more restrictive intervention.
 Individuals who remain in crisis after 7 days may be re-authorized for continued crisis intervention in successive 7-day increments. - During this process, the crisis team will also determine service eligibility and establish a level of care package.
 Upon resolution of a crisis, MCOT will facilitate the transition into ongoing services for eligible individuals.
 When service capacity does not exist to transition an individual into ongoing services, or for individuals who are not eligible for ongoing services, Crisis Follow-up and Transition Services are provided to individuals who are not in imminent danger of harm to self or others within 24 hours of crisis intervention.
 If the individual agrees to receive LOC5 services, he/she will be authorized for up to 90 day of crisis follow-up services.
 Follow-up efforts are made face-to-face at the last known address, school visits, or by telephone and documented on the clients' electronic health record.
-These services consist of relapse prevention services which may include: safety monitoring, coordination and follow-up on referrals to other community resources, transportation, flexible funds for emergency needs, linking children and families to services aimed at reducing the risk of out-of-home placement, engagement services, crisis respite, crisis intervention, cognitive processing therapy, cognitive behavioral therapy, medication training and support, and psychiatric evaluation.
+These services consist of relapse prevention services which may include safety monitoring, coordination, and follow-up on referrals to other community resources, transportation, flexible funds for emergency needs, linking children and families to services aimed at reducing the risk of out-of-home placement, engagement services, crisis respite, crisis intervention, cognitive processing therapy, cognitive behavioral therapy, medication training and support, and psychiatric evaluation.